Things to Avoid After Applying for a Mortgage

 Looking for a home is an exhilarating yet stressful process.
-Many people think once they’ve applied for a mortgage—despite receiving pre approval—that they’ve already crossed the finish line.
+Many people think that they’ve already crossed the finish line once they’ve applied for a mortgage—despite receiving pre-approval.
 However, many things can change between submitting your application and obtaining final approval.
 If you want to make sure things go smoothly after applying for your mortgage, follow these tips about the things you should avoid after applying for your mortgage.

 What Should You Not Do While Waiting for a Mortgage Approval?

-You may be surprised to learn that you have to be careful with your accounts and finances after you apply for a mortgage.
-A mortgage approval process is complicated, and plenty of things can ruin your chances of getting approved.
+You may be surprised to learn that you must be careful with your accounts and finances after applying for a mortgage.
+A mortgage approval process is complicated, and many things can ruin your chances of getting approved.
 As real estate agents in Chester County, PA, we’ve seen many clients go through the mortgage approval process, and we have the experience to know what applicants need to stay away from.
 Keep the following tips in mind after you’ve applied for a mortgage.

 Don’t Change Your Income

 Having a steady income is crucial for getting a mortgage.
 While it isn’t entirely in your control, you should not change your job when you’re in the middle of the loan approval process.
 Career changes typically result in a change in income which could mean you may not be approved to borrow the same amount of money you applied for.

 If you happen to receive a change in your income during the process, consult your loan officer for advice.

 As someone getting ready to become a homeowner, you’re likely tempted to start making furniture or appliance purchases.
 However, you shouldn’t jump the gun.
 If you’ve applied for a mortgage, you need to stay away from significantly large investments as they will affect your credit score.